-- COLD TEMPERATURES: Cure times are typically published at 75°F with 50% relativity humidity.
-As temperatures drop below 60°F and/or relative humidity drops below 30%, cure times can be expected to extend from 16 hours to days. - NO ACCELERATOR USED: When using 7419 (not 7419HB or 70620), failure to add the accelerator (7932) can cause slow curing.
-7419 can cure through normal moisture cure mechanism without the addition of 7932 accelerator; however, 3-6 days may be needed prior to recoat. - ALCOHOL CONTAMINATION: Alcohol reacts adversely with the urethane coating resulting in improper cure, cross linking and film forming capabilities which can retard curing and/or cause delamination. - OFF-RATIO MATERIAL: For two component products, this can be due to mixing the incorrect ratio of part A to part B, failure to thoroughly mix the components prior to installation, buckets turned upside down and allowed to drain, or scraping unmixed material from walls of buckets.
+- Cold Temperatures: Cure times are typically published at 75°F/23°C with 50% relativity humidity.
+As temperatures drop below 60°F/15°C and/or relative humidity drops below 30%, cure times can extend from 16 hours to days. - Alcohol Contamination: Alcohol reacts adversely with the urethane coating resulting in improper cure, cross linking and film forming capabilities which can retard curing and/or cause delamination.